covcom/205CDE/13_14 Database/README.md

 ```
 Take a few moments to understand how these functions work.

+### View local storage

+The Chrome Developer Tools includes a Resources tab that allows you to view, edit and delete key-value pairs stored in the LocalStorage.

-### 6.2 Test Your Understanding
+### Test your understanding

 We have defined these functions but they are not currently being used (`js/notes.js`).
 Study the program carefully and modify it:

 1. Each time an item is added or removed, the array should be saved to Local Storage.
 2. When the program first loads it should load the data back into the array and display the items in the web browser.

-### 6.3 Viewing LocalStorage

-The Chrome Developer Tools includes a Resources tab that allows you to view, edit and delete key-value pairs stored in the LocalStorage.